sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## Quizlet
-As of 2023.08.29 Quizlet requires us to enable JavaScript to check if a user exsits on the website
+As of 2023.08.29 Quizlet requires us to enable JavaScript to check if a user exists on the website

 ```json
 "Quizlet": {